syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 - **Azure** - `https://models.inference.ai.azure.com`
 - **Mistral** - `https://api.mistral.ai/v1`

+#### apiKey

+If your service provider requires an API key to authenticate its AI services, you will need to [obtain an API Key](#api-keys) from your chosen service provider.
+If SmartGit detects that an API key is required but has not been provided in the `smartgit-ai-llm` configuration, SmartGit will prompt you for the [API Key](#api-keys) and save it in its password store.
+Alternatively, you can configure the API key in plain text here.

 #### model (mandatory)

 Specifies the model name as recognized by the service, e.g., `gpt-4.1` for GPT 4.1 or `o3-mini` to select between the corresponding models.